iSquatch/CertPipe/README.md

 ### Run with Python

 1. Install python dependencies with `pip install -r requirements`.
-2. Edit the `config.py` to setup the application.
+2. Edit `config.py` to configure the application.
 3. Run the application using `python certpipe.py`

 ### Run in Docker

 Easily create and run a CertPipe Docker image:

-1. Edit the `config.py` to setup the application.
+1. Edit `config.py` to configure the application.
 2. Build the image using `docker build -t certpipe-docker .` within the CertPipe directory.
 3. Start the Docker container in headless mode with `docker run -d certpipe-docker`

 ### Output

-Results can be viewed a few ways:
+Results can be viewed in a few ways:

 - Slack alerting.
 Useful for receiving alerts on mobile device.
-- CSV output file found in application directory (certpipe_matches.csv)
+- CSV output (certpipe_matches.csv)
 - Text output in terminal window

 ## TODO: